+\$1.00

+\$1.00

+TORTILLA

+SHELLS

+MARBLE, VANILLA

+CHOCOLATE CAKE

-These days, principals don't have the opportunity to get familiar 'Experienced' 'Cats aim for Region Tourney Cont. from page 2 Central also has four freshmen joining the fray this year.
+'Experienced' 'Cats aim for Region Tourney

+Cont. from page 2

+Central also has four freshmen joining the fray this year.
 Tyler Huffman, Dane Rheinecker, Kaleb Cooper and Hunter Palmer are new to the program and they all may struggle to crack into the scoring lineup.

 "They'll have an extremely hard time [scoring] this year and that's no knock on my freshman class," Patterson said.
 "I'm extremely excited about the freshman class."

 Central's numbers in boys golf are up.
 But Central also has three girls and for the first time in a nearly a decade the Lady Bobcats will field a full team.

-"This is the first time since the first year that I was here that we'll have a complete girls team," Patterson said.
+first time since the first year that I was here that we'll have a complete girls team," Patterson said.
 "I've had some individuals here and there."

+"This is the

-Central, which had no girls last season, has three juniors who will be playing competitive high school golf for the first time.
+Central, which had no girls last season, has three juniors who will be

+playing competitive high school golf for the first time.

 "I'm just happy to have them," Patterson said.
-"They've all been working hard.
-"They've never played on a team before, so that's new to them.
+"They've all been work- "They've never played on a team before, so that's new to them.
 We'll see what happens but I'm extremely happy just to have them."
 The three juniors are Jordon Brock, Maddie Tuggle and Mabry Moore.
 The Bobcats and Lady Bobcats will open their season on July 25 against Halls and Powell at Millstone in Morristown.
 That course will host the District 3-AAA Tournament for the third consecutive year.